Department Chair Leadership Institute

 Who Should Participate

-• Current or newly appointed department chairs who are committed to strengthening their leadership skills.
+• Current or newly appointed department chairs who are committed to strengthening their leadership skills

 How You’ll Benefit

-• Develop critical skills for leading your department as an institutional citizen.
+• Develop critical skills for leading your department as an institutional citizen

 What to Expect

-• Discussions of the evolving leadership competencies needed to lead in today’s complex and turbulent times.
+• Discussions of the evolving leadership competencies needed to lead in today’s complex and turbulent times

-• Tailored to the distinctive needs of department chairs serving at state colleges and universities.
+• Tailored to the distinctive needs of department chairs serving at state colleges and universities

-• Strong relational component—commitment to create and support trust, encourage peer-to-peer learning, confidentiality, and safety among the cohort.
+• Strong relational component—commitment to create and support trust, encourage peer-to-peer learning, confidentiality, and safety among the cohort

-• Develop critical skills for leading as an institutional citizen.
+• Develop critical skills for leading as an institutional citizen

-• Equip department chairs with tools to overcome common challenges.
+• Equip department chairs with tools to overcome common challenges

-• Prepare department chairs with tools and skills to succeed in their chair role as well as for future roles in university administration.
+• Prepare department chairs with tools and skills to succeed in their chair role as well as for future roles in university administration

-• An intensive in-person program at AASCU’s Washington, D.C. office on January 7 and 8, 2026.
+• An intensive in-person program at AASCU’s Washington, D.C. office on January 5-7, 2027.

 • In-person programming will not be livestreamed or otherwise recorded.
 One-hundred percent attendance and participation is expected.